astrolet/precious/README.md

 ## CAVEATS

 It's unknown how the project should be setup for Windows development / use.
+Perhaps it just works flawlessly or with just a bit of extra setup effort?
-Contribution of such instructions would be great to have.
+Verification / contribution of such instructions would be great to have.

+Spawhing a process to run a Python script is kind of slow.
 Some day, it would be preferable to have Node.js bindings directly to the Swiss Ephemeris, without going through Python or FFI.
-[Emscripten](http://emscripten.org) stands out as a likely next step.
+Either this [swisseph](https://github.com/mivion/swisseph) library or (maybe also) [Emscripten](http://emscripten.org) stand out as possible next steps.

 ## LICENSE